Sitia Airport (JSH) ✈️: Complete Guide for Visitors to Eastern Crete

 When is the Best Time to Visit Sitia Crete?

-The best time to visit Sitia, Crete, is during the shoulder seasons of spring (April to mid-June) and autumn (September to October).
-During these months, the weather is pleasant, with average temperatures ranging from 20°C to 25°C (68°F to 77°F).
-The mild temperatures make it ideal for outdoor activities like hiking, swimming and exploring the town’s historical sites.
-These seasons also see fewer crowds compared to the peak summer months of July and August, when temperatures can soar above 30°C (86°F) and tourist numbers are at their highest.
+The best time to visit Sitia is during the shoulder seasons of spring (April to mid-June) and autumn (September to October), when temperatures average a pleasant 20°C to 25°C – ideal for hiking, swimming, and sightseeing, with fewer crowds than the peak months of July and August, when temperatures can exceed 30°C.

 Is it Safe to Park at Sitia Airport?